rmosolgo/graphql-ruby/guides/schema/lazy_execution.md

 search: true
 title: Lazy Execution
 section: Schema
-desc: Resolve functions can return "unfinished" results that are deferred for batch resolution.
+desc: Resolvers can return "unfinished" results that are deferred for batch resolution.
 index: 4
 ---